SystemsApproach/5G/intro.rst

 It also helps to illustrate how 5G might evolve in the future to provide even more value.

+.. sidebar:: Evolutionary Path

+	That 5G is on an evolutionary path is the central theme of this book.
+We call attention to its importance here, and revisit the topic with sidebars like this one throughout the book.

+	At the same time, we are writing this book with *system generalists* in mind.
+Our goal is to help bring a community that understands a broad range of distributed systems (but knows little or nothing about the cellular network) up to speed so they can play a role in its evolution.
+This is a community that instinctively understands both feature velocity and best practices in complex system design, and so has an important role to play in bringing all of 5G's potential to fruition.

 What this all means is that there is no single, comprehensive definition of 5G, any more than there is for the Internet.
 It is a complex and evolving system, constrained by a set of standards that purposely give